 Short delay times give very intense, “jet engine”- type sounds with plenty high-end frequencies.
 Longer delay times result in slightly darker, “tube”-type sounds.

 After testing this pedal, we’re able to confirm what most guitarists say about it.
 It’s not the best at any ONE thing, but it sure can produce any type of flanger tone you want.
 The TC Electronic Vortex can reproduce tones from highly sought after, vintage flanger pedals that cost 3-5X what this one costs.
-We like this excerpt from a user review we found in regard to the TonePrint feature:
+The TonePrint feature enables this pedal to sound like multiple different pedals.

 Bottom Line: TC Electronic has found a formula that works really well with their line of TonePrint enabled pedals.
 It might take you a while to dial in your perfect flanger sound with the Vortex, but if you put in the time to learn the pedal and its various settings you’ll be rewarded.
 Compared to the Vortex, we slightly prefer the EHX Stereo Electric Mistress, as it seems to have a little more personality.
 Still, it’s hard to forego the TonePrint feature, and miss out on flanger tones created by Joe Perry, John Petrucci, Brad Whitford, and other amazing guitarists.

 » The ElecLady inexpensively clones the famous Electro-Harmonix Deluxe Electric Mistress.